secretstartups/handbook/business-technology/data-team/organization/data-science/index.html.md

 # Data Science at GitLab

-The mission of the data science team is to facilitate more informed and quicker decision-making using predictive modeling.
+The mission of the data science team is to facilitate making better decisions faster using predictive analytics.

 ## Data Science Responsibilities
 Of the [Data Team's Responsibilities](https://about.gitlab.com/handbook/business-technology/data-team/#responsibilities), the Data Science Team is **directly responsible** for: